RyanLamansky/dotnet-webassembly/README.md

 These features are under consideration for development after all the core work is done.

+- Add compiler support for imports from sources other than static merthods.
 - Use the known custom section "name" to provide human-readable names to the generated functions.
 Since this section is required to be at the end of the file by the WebAssembly standard, its use will be disabled by default for more efficient streaming compilation.
 - ☣ Option to remove remove range check on linear memory access, for confident users desiring maximum performance.